 Photographers are taught to consider form, composition, lighting and gesture in order to create great images for posterity.
 We strive to anticipate when a conjunction of light, object and event will allow us to capture that which Henri Cartier-Bresson called “The Decisive Moment”.
 We preserve and hoard these moments making them permanent, whilst photographic reproduction enables their propagation which, in the digital realm, is virtually without limit.
 Thus a photograph not only excises a moment out of time and extends it indefinitely, it also unnaturally multiplies its spatial presence.

 Like all photographers, I strive to create beautiful images that I can share with others.
 I usually achieve this through careful planning and preparation.
 I preserve moments as if they were objects and revisit them often, indeed my library holds many such images.
 However, I find this sometimes lacks the sheer delight of experiencing a never-to-be-repeated moment of perfect beauty.

 Therefore, I have decided to challenge the nature of my practice with a project called Fugitive Light.
-My aim is to remain focussed on the immediate moment and not to accumulate conceptual and artistic baggage over time.
-I have chosen to make images that are ephemeral by focussing my lens on stochastic systems.
-A stochastic system is one in which a process is governed by chaos and so the outcome is never predictable nor repeatable.
+I have chosen to make ephemeral images by focussing my lens on stochastic systems, which are governed by chaos, so the outcome is never predictable nor repeatable.
 The aim is to produce one-of-a-kind artworks and then let them go within a fleeting moment.

 Since starting this project I have discovered that there is an Arabic novel by Mohamed Berrada, about an artist in Tangier, which is entitled Fugitive Light.
 I hope that Mr Berrada will forgive me but I see little likelihood of confusion between the two.